 - Skeletal irregularities

-3. Low back pain is the worldwide leading cause of disability.
+However for a long time, since 1990, low back pain was the worldwide leading cause of disability.

 Researchers state personal factors like metabolism, biochemistry, physical factors (a long back), and depressive tendencies have been identified as placing people at higher risk.